 - Always get better by trying out new things (constant progress)

 Simple, not just always easy.
 But closing that gap is always worth doing.

 Enjoy the benefits of a meditation practice

 Personally, I have experienced many benefits from my meditation practice.
 I have become more aware of the relationship between my thoughts, feelings, and actions.
 As a result, I sleep better at night and feel more in control.
 During these 167 days (and counting), I’ve re-assessed my relationship to:

 Did you know that more than 3,000 peer-reviewed articles prove the benefits of meditation?
 Give it a go and see if it works for you.
 And if you’re struggling, remember: If I can do it, so can you.

 What keeps you from setting up your own meditation practice?
 Let us know in the comments!

 Take your next step

-A helpful resource to help you set up a meditation practice that works for you:
+A few helpful resources to help you set up a meditation practice that works for you:

-- Headspace (the meditation app I currently use)
+- Headspace (the meditation app I started using)